hyluvavu/thesis-project-an-aiops-system/README.md

 ## Locust

 Locust is utilized for generating workload.
 Its installation is done through Helm.
-More info is available at [Locust's homepage](https://locust.io/).
+More information is available at [Locust's homepage](https://locust.io/).

 **Write Load Tests:**
 - In `locustfile.py`